Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 ---

-**3. Go back to the App Instance's SSM session to install the necessary software components to run the backend application**
+**3.Go back to the App Instance's SSM session to install the necessary software components to run the backend application**

 - a.
 Install NVM (Node Version Manager):
 NVM lets us install and switch between different Node.js versions.